shivraj-prajapati/nodejs-learning/day6/notes.md

-# Day 6: Console Methods in JavaScript
+# Day 6: Console Utility Methods in JavaScript
 - Used `console.table()` to display an array of user objects in a table format.
 - Implemented `console.time()` and `console.timeEnd()` to measure the time taken for a loop execution.
 - Utilized `console.timeLog()` to log the current time of a running timer.